 Vcc (Pin 25) - As with the GND line, a separate +5 VDC line should be run between SID Vcc and the power supply in order to minimize noise.
 A bypass capacitior should be located close to the pin.

 Ext In (Pin 26) - This analog input allows external audio signals to be mixed with the audio output of SID or processed through the Filter.
 Typical sources include voice, guitar and organ.
-The input impedence of this pin is in the order of 100 KOhms.
-Any signal applied directly to the pin should ride at DC level of 6 volts and should not exceed 3 volts p-p.
-In order to prevent any interference caused by DC level differences, external signals should be AC-coupled to EXT IN by an electrolytic capacitor in the 1-10 μF range.
-As the direct audio path (FILTEX = 0) has unity gain, EXT IN can be used to mix outputs of many SID chips by daisy-chaining.
-The number of chips that can be chained in this manner is determined by the amount of noise and distortion allowable at the final output.
+The input impedence of this pin is in order of 100 KOhms.
+Any signal applied directly to the pin should ride at DC level of 4.75 volts and should not exceed 3 volts p-p.
+In order to prevent any interference caused by DC level differences, external signals should be AC-coupled to EXT IN by an Electrolytic capacitor in the 1-10 uF range.
+Though direct audio path (FILTEX = 0) has less than unity gain, EXT IN can be used to mix outputs of many SID chips by daisychaining.
+The number of chips that can be chained in this manner is determined by the amount of noise. distortion, and attenuation allowable at the final output.
 Note that the output Volume control will affect not only the three SID voices, but also any external inputs.